SkyTemple/skytemple-files/skytemple_files/graphics/bpc/README.rst

 BPA tiles
 ~~~~~~~~~
 Tile Mappings can reference tiles, that are not part of the BPC layer's `Layer Data`_.
 These tiles are BPA_ tiles.
 To draw the tile mappings insert all of the layer's BPA_ tiles at the end of the BPC tiles.
-But make sure to keep a padding
-of 1 tile between the BPC tiles and all BPA_ tiles.

 Example: BPC has 20 tiles.
 BPA1 has 4 tiles.
 BPC tiles go from 0-19.
-BPA1 tiles go from 21-24.
+BPA1 tiles go from 20-23.

 Credits
 -------